Deltaville Ballpark: History

-The ballpark was originally constructed in 1948, and hosted its first game in June of that year.
+The ballpark was originally constructed in 1948 by local boatbuilders and craftsmen, and hosted its first game in June of that year.
 In 1976, the first major renovation occurred, when much of the grandstand was rebuilt due to concerns of structural stability.
 A second renovation occurred in 1996, which saw the construction of new dugouts and replacement of the outfield fence.

-In 2016, a multi-year renovation began to help preserve and appropriately renovate the ballpark.
-Over the winter of 2016–17, the 68-year-old roof was replaced.
+Most recently, between 2016 and 2024 a multi-year renovation was undertaken to continue to preserve and appropriately renovate the ballpark.
+Over the winter of 2016–17, the original 68-year-old roof was replaced.
 Contractors used custom-cut rough-sawn lumber to emulate the original wood, and metal roofing very similar to the original was installed.
-The scoreboard was also replaced, and a light pole which had a large woodpecker hole in it was replaced as well.
-In 2020, phase 2 was completed, which primarily involved rebuilding a new, modern concession building, which made way for an ADA-accessible entrance ramp into the grandstand, and refitting a partial row of seats to accept wheelchairs.
+In 2020 phase 2 was completed, which primarily involved rebuilding a new concession building, which made way for an ADA-accessible entrance ramp into the grandstand, and refitting a partial row of seats to accept wheelchairs.
 The outdoor concourse area was also enlarged.
-Future plans, namely phase 3, involve constructing new ADA-accessible bathrooms to complete the accessibility renovation, and future plans include replacing the lighting system and re-grading the field.
+Phase 3 was completed in 2022, replacing the antiquated original restrooms with new, enlarged ADA-accessible bathrooms and a family restroom.
+The lighting system, which contained elements from the original 1950's system and the upgraded 1980's system, was replaced with an LED lighting system custom fabricated to emulate the physical appearance of the original lights.